-Platelets are one of the components in the blood, and they are best known for their ability to aid in blood clotting.
-Platelets also contain numerous proteins called the growth factors.
+First of all, you should know that platelets are one of the components in the blood.
+They are best known for their ability to aid in blood clotting.
+Second, platelets also contain numerous proteins called the growth factors.
 It interacts with local cells and signals them to initiate cell division and migration to promotes cell regeneration and healing of the damaged structures of the knees.

 Currently, there is no study on the number of Malaysians suffering from osteoarthritis.
 However, estimated that more than 60 per cent of the worldwide population aged 65 and above has some form of the disease.

 In the Global Burden of Disease 2010 Study, estimated that 251 million people suffered from knee OA worldwide.